 White Cliffs Country is the gateway to England, but how much do you know about this corner of the south east?
 Did you know…

 ...That 22% of our entire region is an Area of Outstanding Natural Beauty, with 3% designated as Heritage Coast?
-The breathtaking countryside and spectacular coastline surrounding St Margaret’s Bay for example, hugged by the world-famous White Cliffs of Dover, is waiting to be discovered by you.
+The breathtaking countryside and spectacular coastline surrounding St Margaret’s Bay for example, hugged by the world-famous White Cliffs of Dover, are waiting to be discovered by you.
 Uncover the exciting history of the area and learn about the development of St Margaret's as a holiday resort for the rich and famous in Victorian times - and the role played by St Margaret’s village in the Second World War, when the area earned the nickname “Hell Fire Corner” due to constant bombardment from enemy troops.
 Did you know that The Coastguard in St Margaret’s is England’s closest pub to France?
-Only 21 miles separate the two countries and so it follows that many cross Channel swimmers begin their attempt from the shores of St Margaret's Bay.
+Only 21 miles separate the two countries and so it follows that many cross Channel swimmers have begun their attempt from the shores of St Margaret's Bay.
+Make your visit to this beautiful and historical destination a must-do.

 ...That two of England and Wales’ National Trails are in White Cliffs Country - the wonderful North Downs Way and the England Coast Path?
 Explore these beautiful walking trails and get closer to the nature, wildlife and communities that are lucky enough to call these outstanding rural and coastal areas their home.